Asset types guide

 Textures represent two-dimensional visual elements that you can apply to 3D models for surface detail.
 Besides controlling effects like metallic and reflective properties, they also include:

-- Diffuse: Define the base color information for a 3D model's surface.
+- Diffuse: Defines the base color information for a 3D model's surface.

-- Normal maps: Define surface details like bumps, wrinkles, scratches, and more.
+- Normal maps: Define surface details like bumps, wrinkles, and scratches.

 - Metalness: Defines how reflective the surface is.